-Once you have clearly highlighted what your safety policy is targeting, it’s important to mention which safety device your business is implementing.
+Once you have clearly highlighted the hazard your safety policy is targeting, it’s important to mention which shoe style your business is suggesting to implement to keep your employees safe.
 In this instance, you could highlight the one slip-resistant shoe you want everybody employed in your workplace to wear, but this can differ from industry to industry.

 You can have more freedom here too, as you may choose to offer a variety of safe styles tailored to chefs, and then completely different styles for waiters and waitresses, for example.
 However, since not all people’s feet are alike, it’s best to consult with your employees to determine which styles work best for them.

 Include the Date of Implementation